AI regulation and AI standardization

 Project ISO/PAS 8800

-For Fraunhofer IKS, ISO/PAS 8800 represents a special project: In Prof. Simon Burton, a representative of the Institute is taking a leading role for the first time.
+For Fraunhofer IKS, ISO/PAS 8800 represents a special project: In Prof. Simon Burton, former Scientific Director Safety Assurance at Fraunhofer IKS, a representative of the Institute was taking a leading role for the first time.
 Within the two-year project period, a quorate draft will be drawn up, which will be synchronized with other standards and bodies similar in content.
 The result will be a standard and standardization of AI which ensure high safety standards when using artificial intelligence in vehicles.
 In this way, the artificial intelligence of the future is to become safer for everyone.

 Blog articles about artificial intelligence